Frequent heartburn is not a normal part of life.

 Almost everyone gets heartburn every once in a while.
 How do you know if your heartburn is actually GERD, or gastroesophageal reflux disease?
 The most important thing is to see your doctor if you are having heartburn often.
 They can help diagnose GERD and help you find a treatment plan to prevent acid reflux complications.

-People who experience heartburn or other acid reflux symptoms at least two to three times a week may have a chronic condition known as gastroesophageal reflux disease, or GERD.
+GERD is when people have heartburn (or other acid reflux symptoms) at least two to three times a week.
 If you get acid reflux enough, it can cause bothersome symptoms, injury to the esophagus, or even increase your risk of developing esophageal cancer.

 Your doctor may ask you:

 - How frequently you experience acid reflux symptoms

 - Whether you experience heartburn symptoms at night